vaginessa/MasterCry/README.md

 # MasterCry
-We have no responsibility for this program and its harm.
+We have no responsibility for this program and its harm.<br>
-These codes are for educational purposes only.
+These codes are for educational purposes only.<br>
-Do not use it illegally.
+Do not use it illegally.<br>